Greeks: Religion

 Most Greeks are Christians, belonging to the Greek Orthodox Church.
 During the first centuries after Jesus Christ, the New Testament was originally written in Koine Greek, which remains the liturgical language of the Greek Orthodox Church, and most of the early Christians and Church Fathers were Greek-speaking.
-There are small groups of ethnic Greeks adhering to other Christian denominations like Greek Catholics, Greek Evangelicals, Pentecostals, and groups adhering to other religions including Romaniot and Sephardic Jews and Greek Muslims.
+There are small groups of ethnic Greeks adhering to other Christian denominations like Latin and Greek Byzantine Catholics, Greek Evangelicals, Pentecostals, Mormons, and groups adhering to other religions including Romaniot and Sephardic Jews, Greek Muslims and Jehovah's Witnesses.
 About 2,000 Greeks are members of Hellenic Polytheistic Reconstructionism congregations.

 Greek-speaking Muslims live mainly outside Greece in the contemporary era.
 There are both Christian and Muslim Greek-speaking communities in Lebanon and Syria, while in the Pontus region of Turkey there is a large community of indeterminate size who were spared from the population exchange because of their religious affiliation.

 Arts

 Greek art has a long and varied history.
 Greeks have contributed to the visual, literary and performing arts.
 In the West, classical Greek art was influential in shaping the Roman and later the modern Western artistic heritage.
 Following the Renaissance in Europe, the humanist aesthetic and the high technical standards of Greek art inspired generations of European artists.
 Well into the 19th century, the classical tradition derived from Greece played an important role in the art of the Western world.
 In the East, Alexander the Great's conquests initiated several centuries of exchange between Greek, Central Asian and Indian cultures, resulting in Indo-Greek and Greco-Buddhist art, whose influence reached as far as Japan.

 Byzantine Greek art, which grew from the Hellenistic classical art and adapted the pagan motifs in the service of Christianity, provided a stimulus to the art of many nations.
 Its influences can be traced from Venice in the West to Kazakhstan in the East.
 In turn, Greek art was influenced by eastern civilizations (i.e. Egypt, Persia, etc.) during various periods of its history.